doronsadeh/smellycat/README.md

 ### Usage

 To use the _Smelly Cat_ follow the next steps:
+- Connect to the onboard Pi Zero
+  - Copy _src/gpsneo6/neo6_parser.py_ to the Pi Zero
+  - Copy the _src/gpsneo6/startcat.sh_ script to the PI zero
+  - Modify Pi Zero ~/.bashrc adding the following line at the end of the script
+    >   source /home/pi/startcat.sh
 - Set up a cloud (or any remotely accessible) server
   - Install MQTT on the server, setting it up to be remotely accessible
   - Install a MySQL instance on the server, setting it up to be remotely accessible
     >   Make sure your cloud server listens to MQTT port (defaults to 1883),
     >   and the MySQL port (defaults to 3306), and no firewall rules block those ports
   - git clone the project to the server, and open an SSH terminal to the server
     >   cd [git clone root]/app
   - Set up the config file as follows:
     - In the _smellycat.py_ main
       <pre>